 COSTFORD sources their bricks from Marthandam, Tamil Nadu and from near Pathanamthitta, which is closer to Kottayam.
 However, I could get the bricks only from Marthandam, with each brick costing Rs.
 7.75/-, including the transportation cost.
 I ordered for 28,000 bricks.
 I finally bought another 500 Alwaye bricks locally towards the end.
 In addition, I did buy cement bricks for the fully paved walls in the bathroom etc. to save on bricks.
 The bricks used by COSTFORD are a little different in that they are clean finished only on one face and are 2" in width.
 The bricks are laid in the 'rat trap' model, which allows a gap within the wall for insulation and results in one side of the wall being clean finished requiring 'line pointing' & the opposite side of the wall requiring 'patch pointing'.
 'Pointing', by the way is the process of filling in cement in the gap between the bricks after they have been laid.
 Since the outer side of the wall is clean finished i.e. the bricks are laid in line, it requires only line pointing whereas the opposite side of the same wall would require pointing in patches as the width of the 9" brick wall would result in gaps in the brick work necessitating 'patch pointing'.
 The corners and the space over the windows/door frames in the wall would be filled in for strength.
 The space within the bricks would also allow for running of the electrical conduits.
 Here's how a rat trap bond would look.

 Rat trap Bond.
 The gaps ensure insulation &reduced usage of bricks.
-The gaps
+The gaps are also used for routing the pipes for the electrical lines. |

 The main door frame was installed on 08 Mar 15.
 This was done without much fanfare with only me being present.
 I was more concerned with getting the work done rather than the ceremonies